 If you’ve caught hepatitis A, it will take 15–50 days for the symptoms to develop.

 Early symptoms of hepatitis A infection can be mistaken for the flu.
+The usual symptoms are nausea and stomach pain, with jaundice (yellow skin) appearing in a few days.
 Some people, especially children, may have no symptoms at all.

 As the illness develops, the symptoms are: